Skip to main content Skip to main navigation

 Abstract

-James E. Jackson (1914-2007) and Esther Cooper Jackson (1917- ) are African American communists and civil rights activists, best known for their role in founding and leading the Southern Negro Youth Congress (1937-1948).
-Both were raised in middle-class families with histories of civil rights activism.
-James Jackson, Sr. was a druggist in Richmond, Virginia.
-Raised in Arlington, Virginia, Esther Cooper's father was a lieutenant in the U.S. army, and her mother worked in the U.S. Forestry Service during World War I and later became actively involved in the Arlington, Virginia chapter of the NAACP and in local school desegregation campaigns.
-James Jackson graduated from Virginia Union University in 1934, and at Howard University (the alma mater of his parents) graduated from the College of Pharmacy in 1937.
-After attending Dunbar High School in Washington D.C., Esther Cooper graduated from Oberlin College in 1938, then completed her master's degree at Fisk University in 1940, writing as her thesis Negro Women Domestic Workers in Relation to Trade Unionism.
-James Jackson joined the Communist Party in 1931, and Esther Cooper joined in 1939.
-The couple met in 1939 (they married in 1941) when Jackson was staying at Fisk while working for Ralph Bunche as an investigator for what would become Gunnar Myrdal's An American Dilemma: The Negro Problem and Modern Democracy (1944).
+James E. Jackson (1914-2007) and Esther Cooper Jackson (1917-2022) were Black American communists and civil rights activists, also known for their role in founding and leading the Southern Negro Youth Congress (SNYC) during the 1930s and 1940s.
+Both were raised in middle-class families with histories in civil rights activism, James in Richmond, Virginia, and Esther in Arlington, Virginia.
+James graduated from Virginia Union University in 1934, and Howard University (the alma mater of his parents) from the College of Pharmacy in 1937.
+After attending Dunbar High School in Washington D.C., Esther Cooper graduated from Oberlin College in 1938, then completed her master's degree at Fisk University in 1940.
+James joined the Communist Party in 1931, and Esther Cooper joined in 1939.
+The couple met in 1939 when James was staying at Fisk University while working as an investigator for what would become Gunnar Myrdal's An American Dilemma: The Negro Problem and Modern Democracy (1944).
+They married in 1941.

-Jackson entered the army in 1943 and served in the Burma theatre for some eighteen months, attainting the rank of sergeant, and during which time he and Esther corresponded daily.
+James entered the U.S. Army in 1943, serving in the China Burma India Theatre for eighteen months, eventually attaining the rank of sergeant.
 In the fall of 1945, Esther attended the World Youth Congress in London, where she met W.E.B.
-Du Bois, beginning a close association with the Jacksons culminating in his decision to join the Communist Party in 1961.
-In 1946 Jackson became State Chairman of the Communist Party of Louisiana.
-In 1947 the Jacksons moved to Detroit, where they shared a house with future Detroit mayor Coleman Young, and where James Jackson began work as a Party organizer among the autoworkers, while Esther Cooper Jackson was active in the local branches of the Progressive Party and of the Civil Rights Congress, another popular front organization.
-In 1951 the Jacksons moved to New York and James was named Southern Director of the Communist Party.
-Later that year he was indicted under the Smith Act (charged with advocating the overthrow of the U.S. government) and went underground to avoid arrest, while Esther Cooper Jackson worked for the National Committee to Defend Negro Leadership and the Families of Smith Act Victims.
-Emerging five years later, Jackson was sentenced to prison, although he did not serve time as the Smith Act was declared unconstitutional by the Supreme Court.
+Du Bois, beginning a close association with the Jacksons which culminated in Du Bois' decision to join the Communist Party.
+In 1946 James became State Chairman of the Communist Party of Louisiana.
+In 1947 the Jacksons moved to Detroit, where James worked as a Party organizer among the autoworkers, while Esther was active in the local branches of the Progressive Party and the Civil Rights Congress.
+In 1951 the Jacksons moved to New York and James became Southern Director of the Communist Party.
+Later that year he was indicted under the Smith Act, charged with advocating the overthrow of the U.S. government and went underground to avoid arrest, while Esther worked for the National Committee to Defend Negro Leadership and the Families of Smith Act Victims.
+Emerging five years later, James was sentenced to prison, although he did not serve time.

-Thereafter, James Jackson served as a full-time Party official, including as a member of its leading Political Bureau, and as Education Director and as International Affairs Secretary, in which capacity he traveled throughout the Communist countries and elsewhere.
-Meanwhile, Esther Cooper Jackson helped found in 1961 the influential African American political and cultural quarterly, Freedomways, and served as its editor throughout its publication, from 1961 to 1986.
-James Jackson retired in 1991, in the aftermath of the 1991 split in the CPUSA.
+Thereafter, James served as a full-time Communist Party official including as a member of its leading Political Bureau, and later, Education Director.
+He eventually took the position of International Affairs Secretary in which he traveled throughout Communist countries and elsewhere.
+During this time, Esther was involved in the founding of a Black American political and cultural quarterly, Freedomways in 1961 and served as its editor from 1961 to 1985.
+James retired in 1991 in the aftermath of the split within the CPUSA.

 Sources: